jordankaiser/portfolio/README.md

 Make sure the `.eslintrc.js` file in the project root is being used.

 - [How to properly set up Nuxt with ESLint and Prettier in VSCode](https://medium.com/@gogl.alex/how-to-properly-set-up-eslint-with-prettier-for-vue-or-nuxt-in-vscode-e42532099a9c)

+## ScrollMagic setup.

+When attemping to import the library as normal I got an error, `window not defined`.
+The issue was we needed this JS library to run before instatiating the root of the Vue application.
+See [The Plugins Directory](https://nuxtjs.org/guide/plugins#vue-plugins).
+The key thing is is when importing a libary via the plugin object in nuxt.config.js we're laoding the plugin before mounting the app, thus the plugin now know what `window` is.

+I got this setup while looking at libraries to solve this issue.
+This person describes how to get ScrollMagic and GSAP working without any libaries.
+[How to avoid this plugin in Nuxt 2.0+](https://github.com/pirony/ks-vue-scrollmagic/issues/13).

+Things I want to look at adjusting.

+- Look at seperating out GSAP and ScrollMagic into seperate plugin imports.

 ## Misc